Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

 The Kingdom of Saudi Arabia had intrigued me for years, as well as the holy cities of Mecca and Medina, so it isn’t surprising that I first visited Saudi Arabia in January 2020, just a few months after the tourism e-visa was launched.

-Later in the year, I actually became Muslim!
-Did visiting Madinah as a non-Muslim help me with this?
+Later in 2020, I actually became Muslim!
+Did visiting Madinah as a non-Muslim help me revert to Islam?
 Keep reading to find out!

 Can Non-Muslims visit Medina/Madinah?